 Thinly slice 3 scallions and put aside.

 Using a sharp knife, trim the tuna into a clean rectangle.
 Next, slice 1/2-inch thick ‘fillets’ from the larger piece of fish.
-Taking those ‘fillets’, slice into 1/2-inch wide strips, and then dice up to make ‘cubes’.
+Take those ‘fillets’ and slice into 1/2-inch wide strips.
+After slicing, then dice them up to make ‘cubes’.
 Add to a small bowl and reserve.

 Add the sriracha, mayonnaise, & gochujang to the tuna, along with the sliced scallion.
 Give a quick stir and let sit for 1 minute to meld the flavors.